UrbanMC-Devs/TownOutlaw/README.md

 This feature is very simple.
 It disables abilities such as flying or Essentials god within an outlawed town.

+### Added Commands
+This plugin adds two commands to Towny.

+#### Resident Outlaw
+The first command is `/resident outlaw` (permission `towny.command.resident.outlaw`) which allows residents to see which towns they are outlawed in.

+#### TownyAdmin ReloadTownOutlaw
+The second command is `/townyadmin reloadtownoutlaw` (permission `townoutlaw.reload`) which reloads the plugin including the configuration.

 ## Dependencies
 Please make sure you have the following installed on your server before installing this plugin.